 Exceptionally smooth ride, rugged construction, convenient features, and versatile jog or walk capabilities.
 Boasts 9 seating positions.

-At almost 40", its folded position is a bit large.
+At almost 40 inches, its folded position is a bit large.
 It's also expensive, but you might not mind, considering the quality.

 An affordable double stroller made by one of the leaders in the baby space.
 Sports similar features as high-end double strollers, but it comes at a fraction of the price.